 - Whether you win or lose, the only real winner will be the lawyers.
 You will spend a lot of money on lawyers if you insist on going all the way to trial, and this will eat into any award you may ultimately secure, so there is no scenario in which you will get 100% of what you want anyway.
 As a general rule of thumb, most large companies try to avoid spending more than 5% of any amount they are trying to recover through litigation on legal fees.
 If your dispute is worth less than half a million dollars, going all the way through a trial will almost certainly do that.

 Get a Lawyer Even If You Intend to Settle

-Sometimes, to effectively settle a dispute early, it may still be necessary to engage a lawyer to send a letter of demand first, so that the other side knows you are serious about going to court if necessary, but the objective should be to negotiate a settlement that both parties can live with, while diverting as little cash as possible out of the settlement pot to pay the lawyers.
+Sometimes, to effectively settle a dispute early, it may still be necessary to engage a lawyer to send a letter of demand first so that the other side knows you are serious about going to court if necessary.
+However, the objective should be to negotiate a settlement that both parties can live with while diverting as little cash as possible out of the settlement pot to pay the lawyers.